Daily lifeArif GÜVENÇApr 1, 2026

 Barber and Haircut in Thailand: From Local Experiences to Luxury Salons

 The haircut experience in Thailand ranges from neighborhood barbers at 100 Baht to luxury hair studios at 1,500 Baht.
-The safest strategy to overcome the language barrier is to show a photo.
-A traditional "neck and head massage" is a routine service at local barbers, while luxury salons prioritize international hygiene standards and expertise.
-Especially in cities like Bangkok and Pattaya, chain salons in shopping malls are the least risky choices.
+Showing a photo is the safest strategy to overcome the language barrier.
+In local barbers, the traditional "neck and head massage" after a haircut is a routine service, while luxury salons prioritize international hygiene standards and expertise.
+Especially in cities like Pattaya and Bangkok, chain salons in shopping malls are the least risky choices.

 SEO medya notu